gooddata/gooddata-ui-sdk/README.md

 Here is a list of (unordered) TODOs to address before we can start thinking about the release:

 -   [ ] Make examples work & deploy; split live examples server into separate package

 Current Status: Examples are split-off into examples/sdk-examples; they are not yet included in Rush; they may not be buildable

 -   [ ] Make releases work

 Find out the right way to use Rush to create releases; initial research shows Rush is a bit flaky in the area.
 If worst comes to worst, we may need to create our own release scripts (using release-it or something like that)

 -   [ ] Ensure package.json scripts are unified across projects; simplify them as needed
 -   [ ] Remove all warnings during pnpm install

+-   [ ] There are a bunch of `TODO: SDK8` comments in different parts of the code; all these should be addressed

 ## Contributing